madisonlowe/pythonBot/README.md

 - Not sure whether because of personal Discord settings and linked accounts, potentially making it harder for code to recognise my test account as a new member?
 Or whether syntax wrong, as some of the syntax in this tutorial is aged, and online implementations of same functionality have been done in different ways from a cursory search.
 - Going to look into more resources about it.
 - Potential resources: find an active Discord bot and perceive the code.
 Lots on GitHub to eyeball!
+- Current solve: am abandoning this functionality for now in favour of maintaining velocity and continuing tutorial, will circle back when I know more about what's going on.
+Not finding it useful trying to troubleshoot.

+Responding to messages: